EvoEvolver/EvoNote/README.md

 - Hard to learn & hard to forget
 - Hallucination-prone (Like a **drunk person**)

-Characteristics of non-parametric knowledge (e.g. notebook):
+Characteristics of non-parametric knowledge (e.g. knowledge graph):

 - Plug-and-play learning and forgetting
 - Explainable and accurate